xhafa-coding/Simple-Capital-Asset-Pricing-Model-CAPM-Python-script/README.md

-A simple Capital Asset Pricing Model created using Python.
+A simple Capital Asset Pricing Model (CAPM) created using Python.

-The script makes use of the CAPM model as given by:
+The script makes use of the CAPM as given by:

 Ri = Rf + (βi * (Rm – Rf))